outscale/simugreen/README.md

 # Preconditions
 1. GitHub account
 It's free.
 You start by forking https://github.com/outscale-dev/hackathon202210.
-Your delivery is updated project in your account.
+Your delivery is an updated project in your account.

 2. Linux or Mac computer
-The scripts in this project are for bash.
-If you have Windows computer you can use a VM running in VirtualBox on your computer or in DS Outscale cloud.
+The scripts in this project are for the bash.
+If you have a Windows computer you can use a VM running in VirtualBox on your computer or in DS Outscale cloud.

 3. Installed Terraform
 We use Terraform to deploy the environment into the cloud.
 Please [install it](https://learn.hashicorp.com/tutorials/terraform/install-cli).